ngs-docs/2021-GGG201b-lab/hw-1.md

 ```
 (you can do this as many times as you want, and save intermediate changes, etc. etc.)

+One important note is that the only thing you should put in github are
+the updated configuration files (Snakefile, in this case).
+All of the
+generated files can be reproduced from the repo and so you don't need
+to add them.

 ## 6. Relax in knowledge of a job well done.

+(Please do inspect the Snakefile on github to make sure it has all your changes!)

 ## Questions?
 Problems?